 When we feel stressed or threatened, we automatically downshift to survival.
 One sure-fire way to increase stress is to create an environment where people believe they have reduced control.
 Stress significantly decreases creativity.
 Instead, we focus on survival, on getting through this moment.
 As Nancy Buck stated in a recent article: “We are either closed for protection or open for growth and learning.”
-Stress leaves us “closed” and nothing could be less helpful than “closed” teachers when it comes to improving our schools.
+Stress leaves us “closed” and nothing could be less helpful than “closed” teachers when it comes to improving our schools and teacher evaluation.

 According to a report by the National Council on Teacher Quality, at least 23 states now use student performance in evaluating teacher effectiveness.
 In fact, 14 allow the use of this data to dismiss teachers who have been deemed ineffective.
 Given today’s climate, I don’t expect that number to drop.
 If anything, it will likely rise.
 What happens when we judge teachers by how well their students perform?